OlaroPeter/1st-code-in-go/README.md

 # 1st-code-in-go
-write my first program in go and will continue to write more  code in go lang as i learn.
+Wrote my first program in go and will continue to write more  code in go lang as i learn.

 The main out come of this was to ensure i print hello world in the terminal and it was attained as per the documentation.